walidmedani/SQL-Web_Analytics/Analyzing Traffic Sources.md

 |2012|11|618|14011|
 |2012|12|506|10072|

-# Finding traffic source conversion
+# Finding Traffic Source Conversion
 This query evaluates conversion rates by traffic content, determining how effectively different marketing messages or content converted sessions into orders.
 The session_to_orders_conv_rt measures the effectiveness of traffic in driving sales.

 LEFT JOIN with orders ensures all sessions are included, even those without an order.